Best Smart Litter Boxes: Self Cleaning Picks for 2025

 Do smart litter boxes work for multiple cats?

 Yes.
 Choose a design with strong odor control, larger drawer capacity, and clear app alerts.
-The Litter-Robot 4 and similar drum systems are common picks, and you can add a camera from our camera guide to confirm usage when you are away.
+Litter-Robot 4 and similar drum systems are common picks, and you can add a camera from our camera guide to confirm usage when you are away.

 Which litter works with automatic boxes?